 Wool

 Wool batting is made of all-natural wool.
 It is very warm and it is breathable.
 Wool can be a bit more expensive than cotton or polyester.
 Wool batting has a very lovely drape (how it hangs or lays) and is not very lofty.
 Wool is a great choice if you really want to show off your quilting.
 This batting will not shrink if dried on a cool setting in the dryer.
-Hot or warm drying should be avoided.
+However, hot or warm drying should be avoided.
+Click here to shop for wool quilt batting!

 Bamboo

 Bamboo batting is the newest contender in the arena.
 It is fabulous and worth the pricier cost.
 It quilts up like a dream, has a perfect drape to it, and is warm without being too warm.
 It also keeps you cool in the summer and is perfect for warmer climates.
 It is a spectacular batting for that special quilt you’ve been working on.
 Because it is more expensive, you may not want to use it on every quilt, but you’re definitely going to want to use it sometimes.
 It is not very lofty and it is so eco-friendly and sustainable.
 Shrinkage is minimal.
-Find the wonderful Kyoto brand at Sew to Speak.
+This is Super Batting Woman’s favorite batting!

 Fusible